Today we will talk about an enchanting city that is becoming more and more attractive for tourists: Evora.

 Temple of Diana

-The Templo de Diana is an ancient temple of Roman origin right in the historical centre of the city.
+The Templo de Diana is an ancient temple of Roman origin right in the historical center of the city.
 What you can visit is what remains after the invasion of Germanic peoples in the 5th century.
 Indeed, even if during the Medival age some parts were added, they were eventually removed in the Romantic period.
 Notably, the UNESCO declared it a World Heritage Site.

 A Capela Dos Ossos

 However, the most suggestive attraction that Evora has to offer is probably the “chapel of bones”.
 The name already explains what it is about.
-It was founded by three Franciscan friars who wanted transmit visitors the message of the transience of life.
-This is testified by the sign at the entrance: “Nós ossos que aqui estamos pelos vossos esperamos”. (“We, bones that are here, are waiting for yout”).
+It was founded by three Franciscan friars who wanted to transmit visitors the message of the transience of life.
+This is testified by the sign at the entrance: “Nós ossos que aqui estamos pelos vossos esperamos”. (“We, bones that are here, are waiting for you”).